 Perhaps when I was younger, I thought there was a bigger picture about being a doctor and that I might be able to save the world or cure all the poor people or something like that.
 But what I love about what I do is, every single day I'm connecting with people and every single day I'm sitting there with people and saying, ‘It's okay, I can help you’.
 And I'm not changing the world; I'm not saving millions of people.
 There are good public health doctors out there who might be doing that.
 But every single day, I help people one by one.
 Sometimes there are people who I just can't help, but nearly everyone I see is someone who I can tell, ‘I'm going to be able to help you.
-It's okay, this is all gonna be okay, I can help you’.
+It's okay, this is all going to be okay, I can help you’.
 That is such a powerful thing to be able to offer my fellow humans as they journey through life.
 ‘It's okay, I'm here to help you.
 I'm on your side’.
 That's why I love being a GP.

 You also play an important role in the training of medical students, taking on placements in your practice.
 What has been their perception of working as a rural GP and what would you say to someone who might be on the fence about this career path?